pj4533/lightman/README.md

 ![Lightman](http://images.paxholley.net/blog/geeks/david_lightman.jpg)

+Make sure to install CasperJS with:

+brew install casperjs

-Pretty much a newb at Node/Javascript/AllThingsWeb so be gentle!
+** Pretty much a newb at Node/Javascript/AllThingsWeb so be gentle! **